allocate-engineering/library-data-modeling-interview/README.md

 # Library Management System - Domain Modeling Interview

-A comprehensive interview question designed to test **domain modeling skills** at both the database and object-oriented programming layers.
+This interview question is designed to test your **domain modeling skills** at both the database and object-oriented programming layers.

 ## Overview

-You're tasked with designing and implementing a library management system from scratch.
-This interview focuses on your ability to:
+You're tasked with designing and implementing a basic library management system from scratch.
+To do this you'll need to:

-1. **Analyze complex business requirements** and identify key entities and relationships
+1. **Analyze business requirements** and identify key entities and relationships
-2. **Design a robust database schema** that enforces business rules and supports efficient queries
+2. **Design a database schema** that enforces business rules and supports efficient queries
-3. **Model object-oriented domain classes** that accurately represent the business domain
+3. **Model the domain in C#** that accurately represent the business domain
 4. **Implement business logic** that handles real-world constraints and edge cases

-**Time Allocation:** 90 minutes total
-- **Part 1: Domain Analysis & Design (30 minutes)** - Schema + Object Model Design
-- **Part 2: Implementation (45 minutes)** - Code the models and business logic
-- **Part 3: Extension & Discussion (15 minutes)** - Adapt design to new requirements

 ## Getting Started